softmaterialslab/capsid-souffle/README.md

 # About
 SOUFFLE is a molecular dynamics software for use in testing virus self-assemly with elastic capsomeres.
+Check out the [Wiki](https://github.com/softmaterialslab/capsid-souffle/wiki) for more detailed information!

+Below are brief installation and run instructions.

 ## Install and run instructions on Cluster